puppetlabs/PuppetManifestGenerator/README.md

 2. User invokes Invoke-PuppetGenerator
 3. User converts returned PSObject to Puppet manifests

-The plan of record is to discover and model the following 4 types of resources:
+The plan of record is to discover and model the following types of resources:

 - Groups
 - Windows Features
 - Environment variables
-- (Services)
+- Services
-- (Chocolatey)
+- Chocolatey Packages
 - Local Group Policy
 - Users
+- IIS Configuration

 ## Background